csci-1301/csci-1301.github.io/lectures/060_object_oriented_intro/readme.md

     - Instance variables are declared in the class's code block (they are inside `class Rectangle`'s body, but not inside anything else), so their scope extends to the entire class
     - Code blocks nest: A method's code block is inside the class's code block, so instance variables are also in scope within each method's code block
     - Local variables are declared inside a method's code block, so their scope is limited to that single method
-- The scope of a parameter (which is a variable) is the method's code block - it's the same as a local variable for that method
+- The scope of a parameter (which is a variable) is the method's code block - it is the same as a local variable for that method
 - Scope example:

     ```